openzipkin/b3-propagation/README.md

   * Defer is used when trace identifiers are set by a proxy, but that proxy doesn't send data to Zipkin.
 The most common use case for defering a decision is pre-provisioning trace identifiers.
   * In all known encodings, defer is the absence of sampling state.
 * Deny: aka don't sample or don't record
   * Deny is used to achieve a probabilistic rate or to prevent certain paths (such as health checks) from generating traces.
-Where possible, instrumentation should should optimize deny such that less overhead occurs.
+Where possible, instrumentation should optimize deny such that less overhead occurs.
 * Accept: aka sample or record
   * Accept is used to achieve a probabilistic rate or to ensure certain paths (such as low-traffic endpoints) are always traced.
 When a trace is accepted, spans should be reported to zipkin except in overload scenarios.
 * Debug: aka force trace